NFL+ Premium Promo Code & Discount: Get a FREE 1 Month Subscription for 2024-25 Season

 How to Claim a NFL+ Free Trial

-Once your qualifying first bet is settled, win or lose, your $200 bonus gets added to your account in the form of eight bonus bets, each valued at $25.
-Your bonus bets are valid for seven days and can be used to make your best college football picks as the 2024 season gets underway this weekend, or to make early wagers on this season's Super Bowl odds.
+After you place your qualifying first bet, the $250 bonus gets added to your account in the form of 10 bonus bets, each valued at $25.
+Your bonus bets are valid for seven days and can be used to make your best college football picks as the 2024 season continues this weekend, or to make early wagers on this season's Super Bowl odds.

 This welcome offer also features a free one-month subscription to NFL+ Premium.
 In addition to NFL Redzone, NFL+ Premium also gives you access to NFL Network, full game replays and a host of live out-of-market games during the NFL Preseason.